nonameable/steganography-with-midi/README.md

 conda environment.
 You could also use a virtual environment.
 That is up to you.

 As said before, you must install in your environment https://raw.githubusercontent.com/vishnubob/python-midi.
-The have instructions for that on their repo.
+ They have instructions for that on their repo.

 After everything is set up, to run it you need to be in the same directory as midistegano.py.
 Then you should place two different files in that same directory